COVID-19 and Saskatchewan housing co-ops

 Saskatchewan has also announced a Self Isolation Support Program ($450/week for up to 2 weeks) for individuals required to self-isolate but are not eligible for federal programs or do not have paid employer leave available.

 The Co-operatives Act requires the co-op to have an Annual General Meeting (AGM) within 6 months of the end of fiscal year (see Co-op Act S.103).
 The same section of the Act allows the directors to write a letter to the Registrar requesting permission to hold the meeting at a later date.
-If your co-op is use to have your AGM soon, we recommend writing such a letter, asking for permission to defer until September.
+If your co-op would normally have have your AGM soon, we recommend writing such a letter, asking for permission to defer until September.
 Submit the letter through ISC by completing this form.
 Check the option for Member Meeting Extension in Part 2 of the form.
 If you need help drafting such a letter, contact CHF Canada staff.

 The members can receive the audited financial statements and appoint the auditor at a later date when you are able to hold your AGM safely.
 If you generally elect you directors at your AGM, your current board will remain in office until their successors are elected at the AGM when you are able to hold it.